zzzprojects/learn-orm/tutorials/mvc-with-dapper/basic-crud-functionality.md

 }
 ```

-To update the author data, we will also need to update the `HttpPost` `Edit` action as shown below.
+To update the author data, we will also need to update the `HttpPost` `Edit` action, as shown below.

 ```csharp
 // POST: AuthorController/Edit/5